Mark Zuckerberg Sells 68,000 Shares of Facebook, Inc. (NASDAQ:FB) Stock

-Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the firm’s stock in a transaction on Friday, April 23rd.
-The shares were sold at an average price of $300.03, for a total transaction of $20,402,040.00.
-The transaction was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+Facebook, Inc. (NASDAQ:FB) CEO Mark Zuckerberg sold 68,000 shares of the company’s stock in a transaction that occurred on Monday, April 26th.
+The stock was sold at an average price of $303.21, for a total transaction of $20,618,280.00.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

 Mark Zuckerberg also recently made the following trade(s):